mcaprari/caprazzi_net/_posts/2011-02-24-where-are-generics-stored-in-java-compiled-classes.markdown

 Straight from the docs:

-<blockquote>When a generic type is instantiated, the compiler translates those types by a technique called&nbsp;_type erasure_ — a process where **the compiler removes all information related to type parameters and type arguments** within a class or method.
-Type erasure enables Java applications that use generics to maintain binary compatibility with Java libraries and applications that were created before generics.[http://download.oracle.com/javase/tutorial/java/generics/erasure.html](http://download.oracle.com/javase/tutorial/java/generics/erasure.html)</blockquote>
+<blockquote> When a generic type is instantiated, the compiler translates those types by a technique called&nbsp;_type erasure_ — a process where **the compiler removes all information related to type parameters and type arguments** within a class or method.
+Type erasure enables Java applications that use generics to maintain binary compatibility with Java libraries and applications that were created before generics. [via](http://download.oracle.com/javase/tutorial/java/generics/erasure.html) </blockquote>

 But sure not ALL information about the type parameters is lost.
 That would mean that once I compile my code, all other developer would use it "the old way", with casts and all, but clearly this is not the case.
 Let's write two simple classes: